bttf/key_reader/README.md

 # key_reader

-Press a key and read the ASCII value for it.
+Press a key and read the JS key code value for it.